 (ii) The following are examples where the customer's related business activities occur at the customer's business location(s).
-In these examples, the taxpayer's service is not promoting the customer's products, is not engaging in or completing the customer's product sales, and is not establishing or maintaining the customer's market.
+In these examples, the taxpayer's service is not promoting the customer's products, is not engaging in or completing sales of the customer's products, is not obtaining or facilitating payment of amounts owed to the customer from the sale of its products, and is not establishing or maintaining the customer's market.

 Example 24.
-Same facts as Example 22, except Staffing Co. provides supplemental human resources employees to work at ISP Inc.'s office in State A. ISP receives the benefit of Staffing Co.'s service at ISP's business location(s).
-ISP's only office location is in State A. In this case the staffing service does not require ISP to be physically present, but relates to a specific, known location, ISP's office in State A. ISP receives the benefit of Staffing Co.'s service in State A.
+Same facts as Example 22, except Staffing Co. provides supplemental human resources staff to support business operations at ISP Inc.'s office in State A. Some of the supplemental staff work remotely, while others work at ISP's office.
+The supplemental human resources staff's work consists of recruiting and onboarding employees, facilitating communications between employees and management, managing employee benefits, and handling internal disciplinary actions.
+ISP receives the benefit of Staffing Co.'s service at ISP's business location(s).
+ISP's only office location is in State A. In this case the staffing service does not require ISP to be physically present, but relates to a specific, known business location, ISP's office in State A. ISP receives the benefit of Staffing Co.'s service in State A.

 Example 25.
-Same facts as Example 23, except Management Co. also provides network support services to Customer A. Per the contract between Management Co. and Customer A, network support services provided by Management Co. consist of providing administrative, technical, and engineering support staff to develop, implement, and maintain all internal software elements for Customer A. Customer A receives the benefit of Management Co.'s service at Customer A's business location(s).
-In this case the network support services do not require Management Co. to be physically present, but relate to a specific, known location, Customer A's physical location in State Z. Customer A receives the benefit of Management Co.'s network support services in State Z.
+Same facts as Example 23, except Management Co. also provides network support services to Customer A. Per the contract between Management Co. and Customer A, network support services provided by Management Co. consist of providing administrative, technical, and engineering support staff to develop, implement, and maintain all internal software elements for Customer A. Customer A's internal software allows Customer A's employees to perform their job duties, and includes operating systems, recordkeeping, filesharing, data and antivirus protection, and timekeeping software.
+Customer A receives the benefit of Management Co.'s service at Customer A's business location(s).
+In this case the network support services do not require Management Co. to be physically present, but relate to a specific, known business location, Customer A's physical location in State Z. Customer A receives the benefit of Management Co.'s network support services in State Z.

 Example 26.
 Big Manufacturing hires an engineer to design a tool that will only be used in a factory located in Brewster, Washington.
 Big Manufacturing receives the benefit of the engineer's services at its business location.
-In this case the design service does not require Big Manufacturing to be physically present, but relates to a specific, known location, the single location in Washington where Big Manufacturing intends to use the tool.
+In this case the design service does not require Big Manufacturing to be physically present, but relates to a specific, known business location, the single location in Washington where Big Manufacturing intends to use the tool.
 One hundred percent of engineer's receipts from this service must be attributed to Washington.